pantheon-systems/documentation/source/content/guides/domains/05-custom-domains.md

 You can get a high-level status view for all custom domains connected to a given environment via Terminus using the [`https:info` command](/terminus/commands/https-info).
 Domains that are pending verification will have the "Verification Pending" status returned as part of the Terminus `https:info` command.

 ### Can I opt out of Domain Verification?
 Sites associated with Diamond and Platinum workspaces are automatically exempt from domain verification enforcement.
+All other account tiers can request an exemption for a professional workspace by [contacting support](/guides/support/contact-support/).

-For those exempt, there is an option to skip domain verification when connecting domains to sites in your workspace.
+Exemption enables the option to skip domain verification when connecting custom domains in the site dashboard, and is only available at the workspace level.
+For example, you cannot request exemption for just one site in your workspace, or an individual custom domain such as `example.com`.

 ## More Resources